robinlu0705/toy-robot-lib/examples/nodeCLI/README.md

 $ node index.js
 ```

 The process will start and read the commands from `test1.txt` file.
-The robot on a 5x5 table will be operated and output the result when command `REPORT` is called.
+A robot on a 5x5 table will be operated and output the result when command `REPORT` is called.

 ### Available Commands